argoxang/car_rent/README.md

 # car_rent

-This project is mainly UI training + animation and maybe I will try to add some api calls using Dio to a free API.
-If I will have enough time I will try to use codegen with the freezed package.
+This project is mainly UI training + animation
+But it will also include:

+- Api calls using Dio to a free API(rapid API Booking.com)
+- Codegen with the freezed package
+- Bloc for Stage-management